commercetools/sphere-node-product-csv-sync/README.md

     -h, --help                   output usage information
-    -o, --out <file>             Path to the file the exporter will write the resulting CSV in -l, --languages [lang,lang]  List of languages to use for template (default is [en]) --all                        Generates one template for all product types - if not given you will be ask which product type to use
+    -o, --out <file>             Path to the file the exporter will write the resulting CSV in -l, --languages [lang,lang]  List of languages to use for template (default is [en]) --outputDelimiter <delimiter> Delimiter used to separate cells in output file | default: , --all                        Generates one template for all product types - if not given you will be ask which product type to use
 ```